blackboxnlp/2022/index.md

 ## Organizers

+You can reach the organizers by e-mail to <a href="mailto:blackboxnlp@googlegroups.com">blackboxnlp@googlegroups.com</a>.

 ### Jasmijn Bastings
-Jasmijn Bastings (last name at google.com) is a researcher at Google in Amsterdam.
+Jasmijn Bastings is a researcher at Google in Amsterdam.
 She got her PhD from the University of Amsterdam on Interpretable and Linguistically-informed Deep Learning for NLP.
 Jasmijn's current research focuses on interpretable NLP models and predictions, and she authored two BlackboxNLP papers (2018, 2020) on generalisation and saliency methods, as well as an ACL paper (2019) on interpretable neural predictions using differentiable binary variables.

 ### Yonatan Belinkov
-Yonatan Belinkov (belinkov@technion.ac.il) is an assistant professor at the Technion.
+Yonatan Belinkov is an assistant professor at the Technion.
 He has previously been a Postdoctoral Fellow at Harvard and MIT.
 His recent research focuses on interpretability and robustness of neural network models of language.
 His research has been published at leading NLP and ML venues.